 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-The most common side effects of OPZELURA in people treated for atopic dermatitis include: common cold (nasopharyngitis), diarrhea, bronchitis, ear infection, increase in a type of white blood cell (eosinophil) count or decrease in a type of white blood cell (neutropenia) count, hives, inflamed hair pores (folliculitis), swelling of the tonsils (tonsillitis), and runny nose (rhinorrhea), upper respiratory tract infection, COVID-19, fever, and pain, irritation, discomfort, or itching at the application site.
+The most common side effects of OPZELURA in people treated for atopic dermatitis include: common cold (nasopharyngitis), diarrhea, bronchitis, ear infection, increase in a type of white blood cell (eosinophil) count or decrease in a type of white blood cell (neutropenia) count, hives, inflamed hair pores (folliculitis), swelling of the tonsils (tonsillitis), runny nose (rhinorrhea), upper respiratory tract infection, COVID-19, fever, and pain, irritation, discomfort, or itching at the application site.

 These are not all of the possible side effects of OPZELURA.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
 You may also report side effects to Incyte Corporation at 1-855-463-3463.